ChrisSinaga02/U-k-Means/README.md

 - Kristina P. Sinaga
 - Miin-Shen Yang

-Accepted in IEEE Access '20
+Published in IEEE Access '20

 **In case the repository or the publication was helpful in your work, please use the following to cite the original paper,**
 <pre><code>> @article{sinaga2020unsupervised,